VarnikChoudhary/PixabayClone/README.md

 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request[[5](https://www.google.com/url?sa=E&q=https%3A%2F%2Fvertexaisearch.cloud.google.com%2Fgrounding-api-redirect%2FAUZIYQENHsw5-11-TG_z4bul6MflxriPjOowxMxxqDcD14NjqPmWjAb_uwEPgDhjbjscFQ7W6V5W6UrIIQT9MDrUO2hPE6KymEBhu4VyyCYJCfUeJ9HoIWfj0mTQpEN3jewmCUegzg%3D%3D)]
+5. Open a Pull Request

 ## 📄 License
 Distributed under the MIT License.
 See `LICENSE` for more information.